Meredith Grey: Storylines

-Meredith and Derek come to an agreement that he, already established in his career and reputation, will take a step back to take care of the children and allow her to shine.
+Meredith and Cristina have a huge rift when Cristina confirms Meredith's fears by stating that Meredith's skills have fallen behind Cristina's due to her familial obligations.
+Meredith and Derek come to an agreement that he will take a step back to take care of the children and allow her to develop her career.
 Meredith attempts to regain some ground by starting a promising research trial 3-D printing portal veins.
-The conflict between Cristina and Meredith widens when Cristina commandeers Meredith's resources for her own trial, ultimately garnering a Harper Avery nomination for Cristina.
-Cristina and Meredith repair their relationship when Meredith confesses that Cristina was correct, her skills have surpassed Meredith's.
-Cristina moves to Switzerland, taking up a job offer from Preston Burke (Isaiah Washington), her former attending, mentor and fiancé, who was looking for a replacement at a research hospital he was running, thus leaving Alex in charge of being Meredith's "person" in her place, an honor he gladly accepts.
+The conflict between Cristina and Meredith widens when Cristina commandeers Meredith's resources for her own trial.
+They later repair their relationship before Cristina moves to Switzerland.

-As Meredith adjusts to life without Cristina, she finds out she has a maternal half-sister named Maggie Pierce (Kelly McCreary), who was given away for adoption by her mother right after she gave birth and who is now working in Grey Sloan Memorial as the new Chief of Cardiothoracic Surgery.
-Meredith is in denial and rejects Maggie, thinking she would have remembered if her mother was pregnant.
-Meredith tries to piece together her relationship with her mother and half-sister by going through old videos of her mother.
-She eventually recovers her repressed memories of the pregnancy when she views her mother's diary.
-With the support of Webber, who is Maggie's biological father, Meredith has a change of heart, choosing to accept Maggie and begin building a relationship.
+As Meredith adjusts to life without Cristina, she finds out she has a maternal half-sister named Maggie Pierce (Kelly McCreary), who was given away for adoption by her mother and who is now working in Grey Sloan Memorial.
+Meredith retrieves repressed childhood memories of her mother being pregrant, and eventually chooses to accept Maggie and begin building a relationship.